AcroMedia/ansible-role-virtual-host/README.md

 **nginx_proxy_pass_blob**: This gets placed as is, directly into to the nginx default `location / {}` directive.

 When using proxy_pass, all other diretives except those related to secruity (ie those that immediately return a 403) get disabled, as they are expected to be handled by your upstream / proxied application.

+#### When running nginx behind SSL terminated load balancer (ssl: 'none')

+**always_redirect_to_https**: Default == false.
+Set this to true if nginx serves on port 80, but SSL is being terminated in front of it.
+That way, a redirect can hit the right name and port immediately, instead of having to bounce to the right name on http, and then bounce again to the right name on https.

 ### Optional Role Variables